Vaida12345/waifuExtension/README.md

 # waifuExtension
 The waifu2x on Mac.

-Use this app to enlarge your images, videos with Machine Learning.
-It also supports frames Interpolation (3.0.0+).
+Use this app to enlarge your images, videos with Machine Learning, interpolate frames for your video.

 The new version is capable of taking advantages of CPU, GPU, and [ANE](https://github.com/hollance/neural-engine).